-Nowadays, though, buying a good pair of quality shoes is like finding the needle in a haystack.
+Nowadays, though, buying a good pair of quality shoes is like finding a needle in a haystack.
 Despite paying attention to style and fit, we have to check carefully if the shoe is well-constructed in every detail.
 Here’s what to look for exactly:

 Once you’ve purchased a high-quality, perfect-fitting shoe, the most important work is done.
-Next, you only need to brush up your shoe care know-how, and your precious new wardrobe additions will serve you for many years to come.
+Next, you only need to brush up your shoe care know-how, and your precious new wardrobe addition will serve you for many years to come.

 Look After Your Shoes

 Proper shoe care involves more than regular cleaning and starts even before the first wear.
 When it comes to shoes, prevention is better than cure.